fredfort/angular_bootstrap/README.md

 ## End to end Testing

-- Run `grunt serve` to lauch your server.
+- Run `grunt serve` to launch your server.
 - Run `grunt e2e` to open a browser and run the end to end tests with protractor(selenium).
 The first test will take more time as selenium standalone and chromedriver are installed.